zhwzhong/Guided-Depth-Map-Super-resolution-A-Survey/README.md

 This repository is an official PyTorch implementation of the paper "**Deep Attentional Guided Filtering**"

-## Our method won the Real DSR Challenge in ICMR 2021 (https://icmr21-realdsr-challenge.github.io/#Leaderboard).
+## Our method won the first Stage of Real DSR Challenge in ICMR 2021.
+The detail information can be fond [hers](https://icmr21-realdsr-challenge.github.io/#Leaderboard).

 ## :wrench: Dependencies and Installation